 - Customer database integration

-At the discovery phase of this project, we surveyed a small group of customers to get their idea of what they would want for a tour app.
+Since this project would touch multiple departments and involve outside users, I decided to do some external surveys and internal and external focus groups to understand what the end-users viewed as the main goals and how they thought the app should work.
+I surveyed a small group of customers to get their idea of what they would want for a tour app.
 We also surveyed internal employees at the plant, in sales, and at the corporate headquarters to get an idea of everyone’s role in plant tours and what they wanted to see with the new app.
-Lastly, there was a steering committee created that could resolve any issues that were beyond my jurisdiction.
+Lastly, a steering committee was created to resolve issues beyond my jurisdiction.

-The survey results revealed that most customers didn’t have high expectations for a plant tour.
+The external surveys provided a means to have informal conversations with end-users.
+This also allowed me to gather a subset of the recipients to volunteer for testing the app.
+The external survey results revealed that most customers didn’t have high expectations for a plant tour.
 In addition, many of them didn’t know that a plant tour was an option, so there was a chance to increase visibility for the tours.
 This information presented an opportunity to create a tour and application that could change the client’s expectations.

 Using the findings from initial external surveys, I was able to conclude the following:

 - Of the users surveyed, 88% were Apple iPhone users vs. 12% Android.

 - There was a 6% group that was not interested in adding another app to their phone even if it was going to facilitate the ease of booking a plant tour.

 - The gender makeup of the surveyed group was 87% Male & 13%, Female.

 - 78% of the respondents didn’t know that Kingspan offered a plant tour.

 - 23% of respondents would be interested in scheduling a plant tour.